hkirk/I4dab-slides/slides/06 - EfCore/06-ef-intro-relations.md

 2. Install Entity Framework Core
     * From the Visual Studio menu, select<br/>
       Project -> Manage NuGet Packages
-    * Install 'Microsoft.EntityFrameworkCore.SqlServer' **and** 'Microsoft.EntityFrameworkCore.Design' **and** 'Microsoft.EntityFrameworkCore.Tools' packages
+    * Install 'Microsoft.EntityFrameworkCore.SqlServer' **and** 'Microsoft.EntityFrameworkCore.Design' **and** 'Microsoft.EntityFrameworkCore.Tools'* packages

-    * 'Microsoft.EntityFrameworkCore.Tools' can be installed globally
+\* 'Microsoft.EntityFrameworkCore.Tools' can be installed globally <!-- .element: style="font-size:0.6em" -->

 ----

 ### Starting with EfCore 2

+3. Create a new class `MyDbContext` which inherits from `DbContext`
-3. Adding a connection string (in .cs file)
+4. Adding a connection string (in .cs file)
-    * In class `MyDbContext` inherit from `DbContext` and add the following code - see previous slide
+    * In class `MyDbContext` add the following code

 ```cs
 protected override void OnConfiguring(